PGScatalog/pgsc_calc/docs/how-to/AOU.rst

    Polygenic Score Catalog with tools for score calculation and ancestry normalization. *Nat Genet* 56, 1989–1994 (2024). https://doi.org/10.1038/s41588-024-01937-x

+Thanks to Sarah Abramowitz, Michael Levin, and colleagues at UPenn for sharing their code for running `pgsc_calc` in the AoU TRE which informed these instructions.

 Extra code
 ==========